 Dine and Unwind Along the Avenue

 Del Ray’s dining scene is brimming with tempting options, from casual hang-outs to date-night destinations.
 Brunch on French bistro fare at Del Ray Café, set in a 1920s historic home.
-Or, revel in the dairy-rich offerings at Cheesetique, including their award-winning pimento grilled cheese and crave-worthy Mac ‘N Cheesetique.
-Sample Chef Jonathan Till’s Washington Post-lauded creations at Evening Star Café, from the sweet chili-glazed duck to the luscious Tres Leches Apple Crisp.
+Sample Chef Autumn Cline’s creations at Evening Star Café, or revel in the dairy-rich offerings at Cheesetique, including their award-winning pimento grilled cheese and crave-worthy Mac ‘N Cheesetique.
+Piece Out slings both foldable New York-style slices and deep-dish Detroit pies, while Spice Kraft Indian Bistro serves raved-about samosas and palaak chat.

 Grab a burger with sweet potato waffle fries and marshmallow dipping sauce at Holy Cow, and choose a charity where the restaurant will donate a portion of your payment.
-Next door, Sushi Bar is a chic, adults-only spot tailor-made for a date night over sashimi and sake.
-Steps from Mount Vernon Avenue, try Live Oak Restaurant for elevated Southern dining, then end your meal on a sweet note at The Dairy Godmother, a regional destination for creamy Wisconsin-style frozen custard and confections.
+Next door, Pork Barrel offers crave-worthy barbecue with all the fixings, while Matt & Tony’s menu features all-day breakfast down the street.
+Plus, sample innovative sushi and street-friendly bites at Kaizen Tavern.
+Take your four-legged friends to Barkhaus—part dog park, part restaurant and bar—near Potomac Yard, and end your evening on a sweet note at The Dairy Godmother, a regional destination for creamy Wisconsin-style frozen custard and confections.

 Raise a Glass al Fresco

 Say “cheers!” as you watch the world go by at one of Mount Vernon Avenue’s signature outdoor drinks spots.
-Relax under twinkling lights at Evening Star Café’s patio, The Front Porch, complete with Bourbon Slushies in the summer and table-side firepits in the fall.
-The Garden, open since summer 2019, blends an extensive drinks list with a family and pet-friendly atmosphere.
-On Saturday mornings, stop by The Garden for Swing’s coffee, fresh beignets and a jazz soundtrack.
-For craft beer or moonshine, grab a glass and a grilled cheese at Arlandria’s nearby biergarten, Hops N Shine.
+Relax under twinkling lights at Evening Star Café’s patio, The Front Porch, complete with bourbon slushies in the summer and table-side firepits in the fall.
+The Garden blends an extensive drinks list with a family and pet-friendly atmosphere, while Tiki Bar boasts creative cocktails in a ’60s-inspired setting.

 Experience Community Events and Festivals